-Improve your resume with these strategies to generate more interviews—and ultimately job offers.
+Improve your resume with these resume writing strategies to generate more interviews—and, ultimately, job offers.

-As a resume writer with 16+ years of experience, I know it’s critical to write a resume that is visually appealing, keyword-rich, and accomplishment-based to highlight the value you can bring to an organization.
+As a resume writer with 24 years of experience, I know it’s critical to write a visually appealing resume that is keyword-rich and accomplishment-based, to highlight the value you can bring to an organization.
 You don’t get a second chance to make a first impression.

 1. Visually appealing resumes get readers’ attention

-You want to make sure that the reader knows you are a mature and respectable individual, who will be an asset to their company or organization.
-The appearance of your resume and cover letter speak volumes about the person writing it.
-Use a crisp, appealing design that looks like its rightful place should be in an employer or hiring manager’s hand.
+Ensure the reader knows you are a mature and respectable individual who will be an asset to their company or organization.
+The appearance of your resume and cover letter speaks volumes about the job seeker.
+Use a crisp, appealing design that looks like its rightful place should be in an employer’s or hiring manager’s hand.
 Ask, “Just by looking at these documents, would I hire myself?”

-2. Only include relevant content with keywords and accomplishments.
+2. Include relevant content with keywords and accomplishments.

 Everything you write in your resume and cover letter must also sound professional.
-Use appropriate words and phrases and avoid ambiguous words such as “thing(s)”.
+Use appropriate words and phrases and avoid ambiguous terms such as “thing(s).”
 If you are uncertain how to express yourself, ask someone else for their opinion, or try completely rewriting the sentence or paragraph until you get it right.
-If you are applying for a management position, you must make your document sound as though a manager is the one writing it and applying for the job.
+If you apply for a management position, you must make your document sound like a manager writing it and using it.

 4. Improve your resume by showing the VALUE you can bring.